 A representative from our office will meet you at the airport and drive you to your hotel.
-Check in and take rest.
+Check-in and take a rest.
 A trip briefing will be held at our office or at your hotel’s lounge later in the day.
 Meet your guide and if you have any queries you can ask your guide.
-Overnight in Kathmandu.

 Drive to the airport and catch your flight to Lukla, the Gateway to Everest.
 Once you arrive in Lukla you meet the rest of the crew.
 Sort your luggage and start your Everest Base Camp and Kala Patthar Short trek.
 Walk past Lukla Bazar and head down to Phakding.

-It is a short hike and you reach in Phakding in about 3 to 4 hours.
+It is a short hike and you reach Phakding in about 3 to 4 hours.
 Cross a bridge over the Dudh Koshi River to finally arrive at the picturesque village of Phakding.
-Overnight in Phakding.

-Just before you arrive in Namche you get to enjoy your first view of Mount Everest, the highest mountain in the world and other 7000 and 8000 metre giants.
-Head to a teahouse and take rest.
-Overnight in Namche.
+Just before you arrive in Namche you get to enjoy your first view of Mount Everest, the highest mountain in the world, and other 7,000 and 8,000 meter giants.
+Head to a teahouse and take a rest.

-Hotel Everest View lies above Namche and offers mesmerizing view of Mount Everest, Ama Dablam and Thamserku.
+Hotel Everest View lies above Namche and offers a mesmerizing view of Mount Everest, Ama Dablam, and Thamserku.
 Khumjung Village is an old Sherpa settlement with a monastery (that houses the scalp of a Yeti) and the first school established by Sir Edmund Hillary in the Khumbu Region.
-Overnight in Namche.

 Wake up early and catch the sunrise over Ama Dablam, a mountain that lies close to Tengboche.
 Ama Dablam is regarded as one of the most beautiful mountains in the world.
 After breakfast, hit the trail to Dingboche.
-As you walk past the 4,000 metres mark, you can feel the effect of high altitude.
+As you walk past the 4,000 meters mark, you can feel the effect of high altitude.
 Drink plenty of water and stay hydrated.
-Overnight in Dingboche.

-Hike to Nagarjun Hill that lies close to the village.
+Hike to Nagarjun Hill lies close to the village.
 The vegetation turns sparser and the tree line vanishes.
 The landscape turns stark and barren.
 No technical climbing is required to climb the hill.
 It is an uphill ascent.
-From the top you can enjoy 360 degree views of Ama Dablam, Island Peak, Makalu, Lhotse etc. Overnight in Dingboche.
+From the top, you can enjoy 360-degree views of Ama Dablam, Island Peak, Makalu, Lhotse, etc.

-There is also memorial dedicated to one of the finest Nepalese climbing Sherpas, Late Babu Chiri Sherpa.
-He broke the world record for climbing Everest without supplementary oxygen and staying at the summit for 21 hours and reaching the summit in record time of 16 hours and 56 minutes.
+There is also a memorial dedicated to one of the finest Nepalese climbing Sherpas, Late Babu Chiri Sherpa.
+He broke the world record for climbing Everest without supplementary oxygen and staying at the summit for 21 hours, and reaching the summit in a record time of 16 hours and 56 minutes.
 Lobuche has a few teahouses offering basic facilities.
-Overnight in Lobuche.